phonopy/phono3py/_sources/pypolymlp.md

    supercells.
 The dataset must be stored in a phono3py-yaml-like file, e.g., `phono3py_params.yaml`.
 Use {ref}`--cf3 <cf3_option>` and {ref}`--sp
    <sp_option>` option simultaneously.
 4. Develop MLPs.
+By default, 90 and 10 percents of the dataset are used for the training and test, respectively.
 At this step `phono3py.pmlp` is saved.
 5. Generate displacements in supercells either systematic or random displacements.
 6. Evaluate MLPs for forces of the supercells generated in step 5.
 7. Calculate force constants from displacement-force dataset from steps 5 and 6.